FAQs

 Q. Where can I park?

-A. Parking is available for spectators at River City Community Church (16765 Lookout Road) for $15/car in advance on Ticketmaster.
+A. View the Parking page for further details and options.
 A free shuttle service will commute you back and forth to the main spectator entrance at the Valero Texas Open.
-View the Parking page for further details and options.

 Q. Once I am at the tournament, what's the best way to see the action?